LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

-# Using Symbology Conversion Service with .NET Core
+# Using EDP Symbology Conversion Service with .NET Core

 ## Introduction